 CONCLUSION

-As evident from the tips above, open communication and building a strong connection is key to raise your daughter as your best friend.
+As evident from the tips above, open communication and building a strong connection are key to raising your daughter as your best friend.
 I don’t necessarily believe in raising kids to be my friends, but I want them to be able to rush to me if they have even the silliest or the most troubling news in life.

 I want my daughters to know that my heart and my house are always open if they need a break and a shoulder to cry on.